pythonlessons/mltu/README.md

-# MLTU - Machine Learning Training Utilities (TensorFlow)
+# MLTU - Machine Learning Training Utilities
-Machine Learning Training Utilities with TensorFlow 2.* and Python 3
+Machine Learning Training Utilities for TensorFlow 2.* and PyTorch with Python 3

 # Installation:
 To use MLTU in your own project, you can install it from PyPI: